lum1n0us/wasm-micro-runtime/doc/export_native_api.md

 ## Buffer address conversion and boundary check

  A WebAssembly sandbox ensures applications only access to its own memory with a private address space.
-When passing a pointer address from WASM to native, address value must be converted to native address before the native function can access it.
+When passing a pointer address from WASM to native, the address value must be converted to native address before the native function can access it.
 It is also the native world's responsibility to check the buffer length is not over its sandbox boundary.

-The signature letter '$', '\*' and '~' help the runtime do automatic address conversion and buffer boundary check, so the native function directly use the string and buffer address. **Notes**:  if '*' is not followed by '~', the native function should not assume the lengh of buffer is more than 1 byte.
+The signature letter '$', '\*' and '~' help the runtime do automatic address conversion and buffer boundary check, so the native function directly uses the string and buffer address. **Notes**:  if '*' is not followed by '~', the native function should not assume the length of the buffer is more than 1 byte.

 As function parameters are always passed in 32 bits numbers, you can also use 'i' for the pointer type argument, then you must do all the address conversion and boundary checking in your native function.
-For example, if you change the foo2 signature  to "(iii)", then you will implement the native part as following:
+For example, if you change the foo2 signature  to "(iii)", then you will implement the native part as the following sample:

 ```c
 void foo2(wasm_exec_env_t exec_env,